chinamike65/hugo-tuolesi/content/book3/book3en.md

 why?
 Because it is widely discussed that the lineage of Nagarjuna and Asanga is the two major vehicles.

-Buddha Shakyamuni once predicted: "The practitioners of the later generations will follow Nagarjuna and Asanga Bodhisattva to practice, and to follow other great achievers, the foundation of some people is suitable, but in terms of the foundation of all people , not necessarily suitable.”
+Buddha Shakyamuni once predicted:

+"The practitioners of the later generations will follow Nagarjuna and Asanga Bodhisattva to practice, and to follow other great achievers, the foundation of some people is suitable, but in terms of the foundation of all people, not necessarily suitable.”

-Therefore, Shakyamuni Buddha said: "In common practice, everyone must follow Nagarjuna and Asanga Bodhisattva."
+Therefore, Shakyamuni Buddha said:

+"In common practice, everyone must follow Nagarjuna and Asanga Bodhisattva."

 The essentials of the Three Treasures taught by Buddha Shakyamuni are all condensed in the "The Graded Stages of the Path to Enlightenment", and the outline of the extensive treatise is the San Shi Dao.